nvanbenschoten/total-order-multicast/README.md

 # total-order-multicast
-An implementation of the ISIS total order multicast algorithm
+An implementation of the ISIS Total Order Multicast Algorithm